 The Marches LEP has invested in its research base in order to drive evidence-based policy and investment decisions.
-Access to accurate, local information and data is critically important in developing robust strategies, plans and projects, as well as supporting competitive bids to attract funding into the Marches.
+Accurate local information and data is critically important in developing robust strategies, plans and projects, as well as supporting competitive bids to attract funding into the Marches.

-The draft Marches Local Industrial Strategy has been developed to complement our SEP and focuses on delivering clean growth and improved productivity, in an inclusive and sustainable way.
+The draft Marches Local Industrial Strategy 2020 was developed to complement our SEP and focused on opportunities to deliver clean growth and improved productivity, in an inclusive and sustainable way.
 We developed it by working with local stakeholders and established a new evidence base to clearly demonstrate local strengths and opportunities.

-The Marches LEP Annual Economic Review 2019 provides an overview of the economic health of the Marches looking at a variety of indicators, from both national and local sources.
+The Marches LEP Annual Economic Review 2019 provides a snapshot of the economic health of the Marches looking at a variety of indicators, from both national and local sources.

 To complete our understanding of business base, the LEP has commissioned the following research into key sectors.
 You can view and download this research using the links on this page.

-In addition, Sector Deep Dives have been carried out to understand skills issues in the Marches key sectors.
-The Draft Executive Summary introduces work carried out by the SAP looking at the following sectors:
+Sector Deep Dives have been carried out to understand skills issues in the Marches key sectors.
+The Executive Summary introduces work carried out by the SAP looking at the key sectors.

 A study into the construction sector was also completed as part of our partnership working with CITB.